Haifa3D/hand-electronic-design/README.md

 <img src="images/circuit_housing.jpg" alt="diagram" width="382"/>

-*the circuit on the socket is from a previous version where we had 3 more buttons on the hand instead of the mobile app control.*
+*The pictured circuit on the socket is from a previous version where we had 3 buttons on the hand instead of the mobile app for control.*

 ## The Batteries Housing
 You can use any two connected batteries in series to power the circuit.
 To assemble your own battery pack:
 * print the [batteries housing files](CAD_files/batteries_housing) (*Notice the printing orientation - the 'battery_top' should be printed so its snap is parallel to the ground*)
-* make sure the batteries can slide in and does not get stuck at the housing walls.
+* make sure the batteries can slide in smoothly without getting stuck at the housing walls.
 * Solder the battery Spring Contact Plate - at the 'battery-top' (the lid) the plates should be soldered to each other and at the bottom each plate should be soldered to a different wire (the maximal total current can be 2.5 amp so make sure you select a suitible wire)
-* Insert the filaments to mount the contact plates to the rectangular slots at the top and bottom parts. make sure the plates are not touching each other at the bottom part (otherwise you are going to short the batteries).
+* Insert the filaments to mount the contact plates to the rectangular slots at the top and bottom parts.
+Make sure the plates are not touching each other at the bottom part (otherwise you are going to short the batteries).
-* cut the excessive filaments and heat the ends (see the yellow fillaments in the image below)
+* cut the excess filaments and heat the ends (see the yellow fillaments in the image below)
-* screw the bottom prat to the body using two **M2 4-5mm self tap screws**
+* screw the bottom part to the body using two **M2 4-5mm self tap screws**
 * check the connection and add a 2PIN Female KF2510 Connector to the wires.
 * cut an elastic strap and sew velcro (or just buy a suitible velcro elatic strap) to fasten the Battery Pack to your upper arm. a design for backles and rings are also available at the same folder.